-Tossing pizza dough up into the air doesn’t just look cool – it’s also a fantastic way to form a crust by stretching out the dough’s base.
+Throwing pizza dough up into the air looks impressive, but did you know it also serves a purpose?
+It’s an excellent way to create and shape your crust by stretching out the dough.

 Step 1: The Preparation Process

-Before starting, lightly coat your work area with flour, remove all jewelry from your hands, and put on your favorite apron.
-Keep a small bowl of flour nearby.
+Begin by sprinkling your workspace with flour, then remove all jewelry from your hands and put on a comfy apron.
+Have a bowl of extra flour nearby for convenience.

 Step 2: Stretch the Dough